douglasg14b/FAF-Zombies/README.md

 ### Zombie Player Build Rate

 This increases the build rate of the player in the Zombie slot.
-This buff does not apply to the commander or other starting units.
-This was a technical challenge that I decided to keep since the commanders being buffed might be too OP.
+This buf applies to every Zombie player unit.

 **Options**: